becodeorg/verou-5-laravel-and-beyond-GustaveCurtil/README.md

 ## Version 2.0 (COMING SOON) 🌼
 As a user:
 1. Save events you like and find them back on your personal page.
-    - Users column: saves (an array with event_id's?).
+    - Users column: saves (an array with event_id's?). ✓
-    - When clicked on save -> add to array & the other way around.
+    - When clicked on save -> add to array ✓
+    - ... & the other way around: unsave
-    - Display saved events on personal page. (option to unsave as well)
+    - Display saved events on personal page. ✓
+    (- When a event is deleted, remove it also from the saves(?)) <-- NOT SO NESCESARY, it will not be displayed anyways...
 2. Make use of components and stuff to make the pages more dynamic...
+    - in account.blade: make saves be events and events be yourevents so that i can use a component for the events dipslayed in the home page and in the saved events (same layout).
 3. Some basic styling

 EXTRA: Add a manifesto to the website.